Dunlavin: Bus

-As of July 2022 the nearest Dublin Bus stop from which to reach Dublin city centre is in the town of Ballymore Eustace 11 km north of Dunlavin where route number 65 runs four times daily (Monday-Friday), seven times (Saturday) and six times (Sunday).
-From Ballymore Eustace the journey on the 65 takes approximately 1 hour 30 minutes depending on traffic and terminates in the city centre at Poolbeg Street.
+As of July 2022, the nearest Dublin Bus stop from which to reach Dublin city centre is in the town of Ballymore Eustace, 11 km north of Dunlavin.
+Route number 65 runs four times daily (Monday-Friday), seven times (Saturday), and six times (Sunday).
+From Ballymore Eustace, the 65 takes approximately 1 hour 30 minutes, depending on traffic, and terminates in the city centre at Poolbeg Street.

 As of July 2022, the village is not served by any Bus Éireann route.